We have a new YouTube video getting in a Tesla that has a dead 12-volt start battery

 Dead 12-volt start battery

-Earlier, August of 2024 to be exact, we got a panicked call from a friend whose car, a Tesla Model Y, was giving her real headaches.
+In August of 2024, we got a panicked call from a friend whose car, a Tesla Model Y, was giving her real headaches.
 It turned out to have a dead 12-volt start battery.
+It needed a jump-start!

 A number of messages were being displayed in a seemingly random fashion on her instrument panel, but one indicated a problem with the 12-volt battery.
 Her car is electric, so when she seeing battery caused the panic, but in effect all EVs have 12-volt batteries too, needed to start the electronics.
 We posted on this at our website and you can see it here.